zxrohex/Sharpfetch/README.md

 - Using / writing my own code before using Generative AI
 - Parts/areas outside of my current knowledge and skillset, which are not security-critical or relevant

+As an experiment and test of GitHub Copilot's Agent feature (with GPT-5 as the Agent model), I've let the Agent rebase/refactor/improve the entire codebase, which worked well enough to use it for further development, but still made the decision to create an new branch with the AI-enhanced/improved codebase, which is for now the default and main working branch.

-My guideline and personal belief is that Generative AI should be mostly and primarily used with one's self-made work.
+Still, my guideline and personal belief is that Generative AI should be mostly and primarily used with one's self-made work.

 Currently, the solely AI-generated contents in this project are:
 - Sharpfetch\Core\Helpers\ASCIIArtGenerator.cs (ASCII art generation)